Oenomel

-Oenomel, derived from the Greek words oinos (wine) and meli (honey), is an ancient Greek beverage consisting of honey and unfermented grape juice.
+Oenomel or Oenomeli, derived from the Greek words oinos (wine) and meli (honey), is an ancient Greek beverage consisting of honey and unfermented grape juice.
 It is sometimes used as a folk remedy for gout and certain nervous disorders.

 Many drinks are prepared using honey.
-Mead is a fermented alcoholic beverage made of honey, water, and yeast.
-Oxymel is made of honey, vinegar, sea salt, and rain-water.
-Hydromel consists of simply honey and water.
+Mead is a fermented alcoholic beverage made of honey, water and yeast.
+Oxymel is made of honey, vinegar, sea salt, and rainwater.
+Hydromel is another name for mead.
 Rhodomel is a mixture of roses and honey.
-Omphacomel is made from fermented grape juice and honey.
+Omphacomel is made from the juice of unripe grapes mixed with honey.
 Oenomel comes from unfermented grape juice and honey.
+However, according to the Geoponica, oenomeli is prepared either by blending honey with wine and spices (such as costus) or by mixing honey with must.

 Oenomel has the connotation of being a blend of strength and sweetness, which can mean something positive (as in a personality trait) or negative (as in a carrot-and-stick approach).